leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

-In this project we build & optimise a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance & scale their sorting & delivery processes.
+In this project we build and optimise a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance and scale their sorting and delivery processes.

 # Table of contents